hakobtp/blog/math/algebra/limit/1_Limits_and_the_Euler_Number.md

     - If the interest is compounded every six months, you’d have more than `2.25$` at the end of the year.
         - After 6 months:  $1 + \frac{1}{2} = 1.5$.
         - After 1 year:  $1.5 + \frac{1.5}{2} = 2.25$.
+    - If it is compounded monthly, weekly, daily, or every second, the amount keeps increasing, but not by much.

 ---

 - [Home](./../../../README.md)